aksommerville/fullmoon4/README.md

 - - [x] env: Can we do nonzero initial and final levels?
 Will want this for eg pitch bend, fm range
 - - [x] Generic node.
 - - [ ] Tuned nodes.
+- - [ ] Tangled Vine and Toil And Trouble both seem to terminate early, last few notes don't play.
+- - [ ] Are there stray notes playing in Sky Gardening?
+- - [ ] Clipping.
+Is there a general strategy we can use to mitigate?
+- - [ ] Channel volume.
+- - [ ] Stereo.
 - [ ] Info site downloads: Emphasize most recent version and inferred platform. (sorting isn't enough).
 - - Maybe hide old versions?
 Just a UI thing, you click and they appear.
 - [ ] Art and music for info site.